Barclay Goodrow: Junior

-Professional
+Professional (2014–present)

 San Jose Sharks

 Following the signing, Goodrow was invited to attend the Sharks' 2014 Development Camp and training camp.
 After scoring two goals in an exhibition game against the Anaheim Ducks, Goodrow suffered a hand injury in the Sharks final game which delayed his NHL season debut for 11 games.
 He eventually made his debut on October 30, 2014, in a 4–3 shootout loss to the Minnesota Wild.
 Goodrow then tallied his first career assist on November 16 in a 2–0 win over the Carolina Hurricanes.
 On December 9, 2014, Goodrow scored his first career NHL goal in a 5–2 victory over the Edmonton Oilers.
 The goal came 54 seconds after Joe Pavelski's goal to lead the Sharks 2–0.
 After tallying two goals and five assists through 31 games with the Sharks, Goodrow was re-assigned to their American Hockey League (AHL) affiliate, the Worcester Sharks.
 He played two games in the AHL, accumulating nine penalty minutes, before being recalled to the NHL level on January 27, 2015.
 Goodrow finished his first professional season playing in 60 games with the Sharks and tallying four goals and eight assists.

 Following his rookie season, Goodrow was re-assigned to the Sharks' new AHL affiliate, the San Jose Barracuda, to begin the 2015–16 season.
 He rejoined the Sharks at the NHL level for 12 games in November but was re-assigned to the AHL after going goalless and tallying three assists.
 Upon returning to the AHL, Goodrow struggled with his confidence and was placed on the Barracuda's fourth line.
 After being placed on the line, he picked up in scoring and was named CCM/AHL Player of the Week for the week ending on December 6, 2015, following a hat-trick against the Bakersfield Condors.
 By January, he led the team in scoring with 13 goals and was subsequently selected for the 2016 AHL All-Star Game.
 Goodrow finished his second professional season by setting a franchise and career record with 25 goals.
 He also finished the regular season fourth on the team in points and tied for third in power play goals.
 As a result of his improvements, Goodrow re-joined the Sharks for their 2016 Stanley Cup playoffs push against the St. Louis Blues and Pittsburgh Penguins.